jellyfin/jellyfin.org/docs/general/administration/backup-and-restore.md

 The Backup system will check for at least 4G of free space in the `/config/backup` folder where backups a written to.
 However this can easily not be enough if you also backup Subtitles and Trickplay so ensure you have enough free space there.

-After clicking on the "Create" button all data will be written into a new zip archive.
+After clicking on the `Create` button all data will be written into a new zip archive.

 ### Restore from Backup